 Replacing an ERP system is a significant undertaking

-While companies will continue to upgrade and replace their ERP systems, the events of the last two years with hybrid working, supply chain disruptions and rapid price fluctuations have accelerated that move.
+Companies continue to upgrade and replace their ERP systems, and the events of the last two years with hybrid working, supply chain disruptions and rapid price fluctuations have accelerated that move.
 Each client has their own situation and motives for making a move.
 In all circumstances, upgrading or switching an ERP system is a disruptive undertaking that involves substantial risk.
 The priority, therefore, is to minimize and mitigate that risk.

 As all customers have been through the process before, they have learned some lessons that will lead them to prefer that a new solution meets the following criteria: